RhugvedChavan/Acute-Heart-Disease-Prediction-Model-/README.md

 Built an Acute Heart Disease (AHD) Prediction Model using Machine Learning to classify heart disease risk based on patient clinical data, including preprocessing, feature scaling, model training, and performance evaluation.

-# Conclusion -

-1. The Acute Heart Disease Prediction Model successfully predicts the risk of heart disease using patient medical data such as age, cholesterol, blood pressure, and heart rate.
-2. Data preprocessing steps like handling missing values, feature scaling, and feature engineering improved the quality of the dataset and model performance.
-3. The Decision Tree Classifier provided an interpretable model, making it easier to understand which health factors contribute most to heart disease prediction.
-4. Hyperparameter tuning using GridSearchCV optimized the model and enhanced its accuracy and reliability, making it useful for early risk detection.

 # Result -

 1. The trained Decision Tree model produced effective classification results for identifying patients at risk of Acute Heart Disease.